MiddlewareNewZealand/dashboard-doc/docs/features/widgets/travelplans.md

 - Make it send an email to a designated admin when travel plans are submitted
 - Dialog to show details for what pending plans an individual has (the data is already there)
+- Can edit approved plans (in case of incorrect info)
+- Can see travel plans in user profile

 ## Overview